Advancemoves European Removal and Worldwide Removal Company

 Unlike many other destinations, working in Portugal after Brexit is difficult for expats looking to move to this Mediterranean country.
 In fact, many relocate here to escape the faster business cultures of their own home countries.
 The working world does present some opportunities especially in the tourist areas, but most expats arrive looking for a better quality of life rather than for financial and professional reasons.
 In line with lower wages, the cost of living is by far one of the most reasonable in Europe.
 Good quality local fruit and vegetables as well as affordable, well-made wine.
 Eating out is relatively cheap, as are beer, soft drinks and coffee.

-Moving to Portugal after Brexit
+Moving to Portugal from UK after Brexit

 Public healthcare facilities in Portugal